 This post may contain affiliate links.
 Please read our disclosure policy.

 For many of us, the holidays are time to spend several hours in the kitchen cooking up a feast for family and friends.
-However, nearly 1 in 4 U.S. households experienced food insecurity in 2019.
-According to the U.S. Department of Agriculture, 13.7 million U.S. households were food insecure at some point in 2019.
+However, many experienced food insecurity this year.
+Food insecurity is simply a lack of food for every person in their household.
+According to the U.S. Department of Agriculture, 33.8 million people lived in food-insecure households in 2021.

 There are several organizations that are doing great work to help provide families with the food they need.
 Especially around the holidays, the need is great and these organizations need our support.
 The holidays are also a time for giving so I wanted to find out how I can personally help.